 Currently in History students cover a variety of topics.

-In Year 7 students cover: Introduction to key skills, Norman Invasion, Medieval Life, Power in the Medieval World, Renaissance and Making of the UK.
+In Year 7 students cover: Introduction to key skills, Norman Invasion, Medieval Life, Renaissance and Reformation culminating with the English Civil War.

 At KS4 Historians follow the AQA 9-1 8145 course covering the American West, World War One, A History of Medicine and Queen Elizabeth I.

-The range of topics allow students to investigate the past following a depth and breadth study approach to History.
+The range of topics allows students to investigate the past following a depth and breadth study approach to History.

 The driving force behind our daily interactions, and that which makes us unique in Rugby, is our values.
 For what shall it profit a man, if he shall gain the whole world, and lose his own soul?
 Through our values we provide a moral compass at Harris and the evolution of this compass, as students find themselves in the rich tapestry of History, is fundamental in the study of History.
 We look at how attitudes have changed over time, we see patterns and trends that empower us here in the present.
 In the passage above, Mark 8:36, if our students are equipped with only knowledge rather than reason and a set of values to live by then what do they take forward when passing on the torch of human civilisation?